JamesTheBard/advent-of-code/2024/05/README.md

 Instead of getting the length of those set intersections, we're just counting the number of pages in the rules, making the dict via a comprehension, then returning the sorted keys.

 Runtimes went from about 58 milliseconds down to 19 milliseconds which is a very nice speedup.

+[^1]: The main slowness is from creating sets then running intersections on them with other sets.
+The replacement code definitely runs faster, and removing the string formatting constructions didn't hurt either.